symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 Let’s get into some code
 ************************

+.. _guide-modify-a-multisig-account-min-approval:

+**Editing minApproval**

 Alice and Bob are cosignatories of the 1-of-2 multisig account.
+At least one of their accounts signatures are required to authorize multisig transactions.
+In other words, the ``minApproval`` parameter of the multisig is currently set to ``1``.

 .. example-code::